Updated: 14 July 2020

 It’s important to note that company directors may not have their personal assets protected if they breach their duties or provide a personal guarantee for a contract.

-2. Benefits of Pty Ltd Company #2: Branding
+2. Benefits of Setting Up a Pty Ltd Company #2: Branding

 With better branding generally comes with better opportunities (see below).

-3. Benefits of Pty Ltd Company #3: Attracting Stakeholders
+3. Benefits of Setting Up a Pty Ltd Company #3: Attracting Stakeholders

 It’s a well-known fact that investors, suppliers and customers prefer to do business with companies rather than sole traders.